 Alvis’ work is influenced by an eclectic variety of artists: Dali, Vanderveen, Warhol, Chihuly, Max, Gaudi, Van Gogh, and Banksy, to name a few.
 She loves much of the art created in the art

 deco and Nuevo styles, and the simple design that turned so many everyday things into art that are reflected in the Bauhuas era.
 For Alvis, each of these styles conveys the spontaneous and original.
 She sees it as “art that has wonderful, organic collisions of color, material, style, and elegance of design.
 There is no direct imitation in this art of what the artists see, but rather a unique creative interpretation of the world manifests itself in their work.”

-With the encouragement and support of her husband Mark, Alvis made the leap to sculpting full time in 2010.
-While Mark handles gallery relations, Alex is free to create to body of work that has, in just a few short years, generated a great deal of public enthusiasm and a following of collectors.
+Alvis made the leap to sculpting full time in 2010.
+Alex is free to create a body of work that has, in just a few short years, generated a great deal of public enthusiasm and a following of collectors.

-Beside horses and sculpting, Alvis’ interests include wild horse advocacy, grassland and livestock management, and yoga.
+Besides horses and sculpting, Alvis’ interests include wild horse advocacy, grassland and livestock management and yoga.